-En route to the NCAA title contest in the 2007-08 season, Simmons' quick work on Derrick Rose's cut above his eye suffered in the South Region semifinal game against Michigan State aided the Tigers' postseason run.
-Rose finished the Michigan State game and had a tremendous performance against Texas in the regional final to claim the NCAA South Region MVP honor.
+En route to the 2008 NCAA Men's Basketball National Championship game, Simmons' quick work on Derrick Rose's cut above his eye suffered in the NCAA Men's Basketball South Regional semifinal game against Michigan State aided the Tigers' postseason run.
+Rose finished the Michigan State game and had a tremendous performance against Texas in the South Regional final to claim the NCAA Men's Basketball South Regional MVP honor.

-Prior to his time at Memphis, Simmons spent the 2005-06 basketball season as head athletic trainer/coordinator of basketball operations with the Arkansas RimRockers of the NBA Development League.
+Prior to his time at Memphis, he spent the 2005-2006 basketball season as head athletic trainer/coordinator of basketball operations with the Arkansas RimRockers of the NBA Development League.

-No stranger to the Southeastern Conference, Simmons earned his master's in 2004 from the University of Arkansas.
-During his tenure with the Razorbacks, he served as a graduate assistant athletic trainer for football.
+No stranger to the Southeastern Conference, Simmons earned his master's degree in 2004 from the University of Arkansas.
+During his tenure with the Razorbacks, he served as a graduate assistant athletic trainer with football.